noamkux/tech-it/README.md

 ### Shopping Cart

  - The shopping cart implementation will be added in the next few weeks

 ## Contributing

 Contributions to the TechIt web store are welcome!
-If you have any suggestions, bug reports, or feature requests, please submit an issue on the [GitHub repository](https://github.com/your-username/techit-web-store).
+If you have any suggestions, bug reports, or feature requests, please submit an issue on the [GitHub repository](https://github.com/noamkux/tech-it).

-## License

-The TechIt web store is open source and released under the [MIT License](https://opensource.org/licenses/MIT).

 ## Acknowledgements